daelsepara/zil-experiment/README.md

 ## The Witcher (ZIL)

-Checkout out [The Witcher (ZIL)](/witcher), an ambitious attempt at creating an interactive fiction game set in the Witcher universe of Mr. Andrzej Sapkowski and inspired by the games by CD Projekt Red.
+Checkout out [The Witcher (ZIL)](/witcher), an ambitious attempt at creating an interactive fiction game set in the Witcher universe of Mr. Andrzej Sapkowski and inspired by the games from CD Projekt Red.
 It is a work in progress but is playable at this point.
 Get the latest release [here](https://github.com/daelsepara/zil-experiment/releases/latest) or get the [story file](https://github.com/daelsepara/zil-experiment/releases/latest/download/witcher.z5) playable in Frotz (or other IF interpreters).
 Feedback most welcome!
 Enjoy!